in

 Thar Movie Review: Performances

 Performance-wise, all the actors have stretched their skills and deserve praise.
 Undoubtedly, Anil Kapoor has helmed the whole story on his shoulders, and that’s what hurts the most as the protagonist is Harshvarrdhan Kapoor.
-And only the protagonist fails to impress, which can result from him not being given a good amount of dialogue.
-Harshvardahn Kapoor is not a theater artist or the extremely experienced one, so thinking of him entertaining the audience just by facial expressions is a failed thought.
+Only the protagonist fails to impress, which can result from him not being given a good amount of dialogue.
+Harshvardahn Kapoor is not a theatre artist or the extremely experienced one, so thinking of him entertaining the audience just by facial expressions is a failed thought.

 Thar Movie Review: Final Words